Robust and efficient verification of graph states in blind measurement-based quantum computation

 \begin{proposition} Suppose $0\leq \lambda<1$, $0\leq s<\epsilon<1$, and $0<\delta<1$.
 If the number of tests $N$ satisfies

 then $\bar{\epsilon}^{\,\iid}_{\lambda}(\lfloor\nu s N\rfloor,N, \delta)\leq\epsilon$. \end{proposition}

-Now we consider the sampling complexity of robust verification in the i.i.d.\! scenario.
+In the rest of this section, we turn to study the sample complexity of robust verification in the i.i.d.\! scenario.
 To verify the target state within infidelity $\epsilon$, significance level $\delta$, and robustness $r$ (with $0\leq r<1$) entails the following conditions, \begin{enumerate} \item[1.]
 (Soundness) If the device prepares i.i.d.\! states $\tau\in\mathcal{D}(\caH)$ with infidelity $\epsilon_\tau>\epsilon$, then the probability that Alice accepts $\tau$ is smaller than $\delta$.

 \item[2.]
 (Robustness) If the device prepares i.i.d.\! states $\tau\in\mathcal{D}(\caH)$ with infidelity $\epsilon_\tau\leq r\epsilon$, then the probability that Alice accepts $\tau$ is at least $1-\delta$. \end{enumerate} Here the condition of robustness is the same as the counterpart in the adversarial scenario, while the condition of soundness is different.
 In the adversarial scenario, once accepting, only the reduced state on the remaining unmeasured system can be used for application, so the condition of soundness only focuses on the fidelity of this state.
 In the i.i.d.\! scenario, by contrast, the prepared states are identical and independent, so the condition of soundness focuses on the fidelity of each state.